Grammar Quiz

 • Where did you go last night?

 Tag questions: A question formed by adding a question as a tag to the end of a declarative sentence is called a tag question.
-A tag question such as ‘aren’t you’or ‘wasn’t it is used to check if a person is agreeing with you or to check information.
+A tag question such as ‘aren’t you’ or ‘wasn’t it” is used to check if a person agrees with you or to check information.

 • They are going to school, aren’t they?